 Prospect Research Roundtable #2

-Welcome to our second iWave Roundtable.
+Welcome to iWave’s Prospect Research Roundtable #2.
 Earlier in May, we connected with veteran researchers and consultants and pitched questions from you, the prospect research community.
 Here are our participants this time around:

 Karla Benson / Manager, Prospect Research & Strategy at University of Victoria